Many of us have experienced having slept through an entire lecture on account of an instructor’s boring and uninspired teaching style.

 A subject matter may be of particular interest to students, but if a professor is teaching in a manner that is mechanical and repetitive, there’s a good chance that the students may eventually lose interest, thus stifling the learning process.

-The same rule applies to training our customer service outsourcing agents in the Philippines.
+The same rule applies to training our call center customer service in the Philippines.

 If you want to effectively train agents, you have to adopt a progressive and improvisational approach to delivering instruction or coaching.

 Here are the creative ways you can train call center agents.

 According to a 2014 study conducted by Johnson, students learning in a group setting have “greater knowledge acquisition, retention of material, and higher-order problem solving and reasoning abilities.”

 Unlike individual learning, group activities create opportunities for exchange of ideas and cooperative learning, not to mention train agents on how to work well together.

 By paving the way for members of a group — big or small — to capitalize on one another’s resources and skills, group activities create possibilities for new and innovative ideas.

 Group activities can always be added to the agenda in team huddles and team building activities.
 They are also a great way to create or establish a positive relationship with co-workers.

 All of us have an innate love for stories.
 Not only do they entertain us, but they also teach us about life in a manner no other medium is capable of.